Contested / Contentious Divorce

-Mediation And Trial
+5. Mediation & Trial

 You should try to have issues resolved through mediation.
 This involves a third party or divorce attorneys helping you and your spouse to reach an agreement on important issues.
 If mediation is not effective, your case will take longer and go to trial.